Behind the Streak Our Story

 A year later, the lung cancer recurred and spread.
 After a second surgery to remove a portion of my remaining lung for biopsy, I decided to restart the running streak.
 This time, I knew the challenge would be greater than ever… I’d be running through chemo.
 On July 15, 2017, two weeks into the recovery from the biopsy surgery, my surgeon and oncologist said it was OK for me to run.
 So I did.
-So I have… everyday since then.
-Through 20+ rounds of chemotherapy, I’ve run.
-Through countless business trips and other commitments, I’ve run.
+Everyday.
+Through 40+ rounds of chemotherapy, I ran.
+Through countless business trips and other commitments, I ran.
 No matter what, I ran.
 For 934 consecutive days, I ran.

 While I hope you find my story encouraging, Streak for a Cure is not about me.
 In fact, I’ve met many other cancer survivors who’s stories are far more compelling than mine.
 They hurt every day.
 They are very sick every day.
 They still manage to find the positive in life.
 They inspire me.
-Their strength and faith need a forum.
-I want you to know them too.
-Streak for a Cure is about changing the face of lung cancer- one run at a time.
-It is also about giving a voice to the amazing stories of the faith, hope and action of others.
+Their strength and faith drive me to do more to help people who are living with Lung Cancer.

 My hope is that you will be inspired to spread the word.
 It’s time for this disease to be funded and treated like all other types of cancer.
-Its time for the world to know that if you have lungs, you can get lung cancer- smoker or non-smoker.
-I hope that your faith will be strengthened, you will witness the power of hope and that will lead you to take action.
+Its time for the world to know that if you have lungs, you can get lung cancer- smoker, non-smoker or never-smoker.
+I hope that your faith will be strengthened, as you will witness the power of hope and that will lead you to take action.
 That action could be checking your own home for lung-cancer-causing Radon Gas.
 You can like and share our Facebook page and website or following us on other social media.
 Action could involve giving to Streak for a Cure or some other worthy lung cancer organization or getting personally.
 We and other lung cancer non-profits are always looking for volunteers.
 Let us know you are interested and we’ll try to leverage your talents.

 Thank you for your help in changing the face of lung cancer.
-Without your help, I’m just a crazy streak running lung cancer survivor.
-With your help, we can change outcomes for people.
+Without you, I’m just a crazy streak running lung cancer survivor.
+With you and your help, we can change outcomes for people.
 We can make it so a 32 year old mom can see her children graduate high school.
 We can make it so a 45 year old dad can see his daughter get married.
 We can make it so that no one has to suffer and die from this disease.

 Many organizations do amazing work to help survivors of lung cancer and research to find a cure.
 These are some organizations that we support and hope you will too.
-In early 2019, Streak will have it’s official nonprofit status.
-We anticipate most of the funds we raise continuing to support these excellent organizations.
 Duplicating efforts isn’t helpful.
 Leveraging the individual strengths of each nonprofit can make a bigger impact.
-No days off until we have a cure.
+No days off until we find a cure!